nexient-llc/tf-azurerm-module_primitive-private_endpoint/README.md

 ## Overview

-This terraform module creates a Private endpoint for a supported Azure resources
+This terraform module creates a Private endpoint for supported Azure resources

 ## Pre-Commit hooks